Getting Wet: Shower Sex

 Choosing the right lubricant involves knowing what to avoid to protect your intimate health.

-In this article, we will discuss three lube ingredients to avoid, why they can be harmful, and how to choose a safer alternative.
+In this article, we will discuss the three lube ingredients to avoid in your personal lubricant, why they can be harmful, and how to choose a safer alternative.

 Glycerin is a common ingredient in water-based lubricants due to its humectant properties, meaning it helps retain moisture.
 However, it may not be ideal for everyone, especially those prone to yeast infections.